Feel the Music! Kids Kicking Cancer workshops engage the mind and heart so the body can heal.

 – involves everyone – children, caregivers and hospital staff – in feeling the music

-Music is one of the most widely used and researched disciplines in health care, and has repeatedly been shown to positively affect health.
+Music is a widely used and researched discipline in health care, and has repeatedly been shown to positively affect health.
 Feel the Music! for Kids Kicking Cancer is currently offered at the Herbert Irving Child and Adolescent Oncology Center, Columbia Presbyterian Hospital.

 “I absolutely love Feel the Music and all the artists that have come in to work with our children…they really bring a unique activity for the children that the children are excited about, and they really are able to draw out all of our children, even the shyest child, to participate, sing, dance and create.”